Kildonan House accommodation summary

 Kildonan House is a spacious and comfortable 1930s gem in the heart of Keswick.
 Sleeping six people in three large bedrooms (with the option of sleeping eight by converting one of the living rooms) and benefiting from flexible socialising spaces, it makes an ideal holiday home for a family or group of friends keen to explore the town and its magnificent surroundings.
 The owners have made the most of the light offered by the large bay windows and the lovely period features by using a fresh colour palette and well chosen local photography to make it a very special holiday home.

 On arrival at the house guests enter the entrance hall via the front door with its gorgeous Art Deco windows.
 To the right is the light elegant main living room.
 It has fresh, bright decor enhanced by the lovely large bay window, two deep comfy sofas and an armchair arranged around the gas coal effect fire and television.
-Guests can make use of the BluRay player, Freest Sky TV, Apple TV and bluetooth Soundbar for entertainment.
+Guests can make use of the BluRay player, Freesat Sky TV and Apple TV for entertainment.
 Across the main hallway is the second living room.
 Another lovely light room, this space is ideal if you have teens or tweens in your party who would like to commandeer their own space, no more arguments over the remote control!
-The room has a sofa, snuggler chair and electric fire and television with Freesat.
+The room has a sofa, snuggler chair and electric fire, a Smart TV with Freesat and a BluRay player.
 This sofa can be made up as a king-sized bed making a handy downstairs bedroom if you need to accommodate eight people or if any members of your party have more limited mobility.

 Moving through to the back of the house the space has been utilised incredibly well to make the most of the period features and the available light.
 The open plan kitchen and dining room is a gorgeous modern space with exposed beams in the dining area.
 The kitchen is very well equipped with a five ring induction hob, a built-in eye-height fan oven and grill, a large fridge freezer, microwave, bluetooth speaker, dishwasher and all the crockery and cookware you'll need for your stay.
 The dining area has plenty of space for your group to enjoy long post dinner conversations planning your Keswick adventures.